 2. What other workshop in the business offers the student NYC credit?
 It's all about the resume, and an acting/combat credit from a NYC theatre always looks good to directors!

 Last year the NYC Intensive had a theme: The Weapons of Whedon.
 Every scene we presented was something he has worked on.
 What will 2015 hold?

 Classes are taught by world-class instructors in the art.
-While we are still finalizing our instructor list for 2015, past NYC Intensive instructors included: Jared Kirby, John Lennox, and Kyle Rowling.
+While we are still finalizing our instructor list for 2015, past NYC Intensive instructors included: Jared Kirby, John Lennox, Kyle Rowling, and Brian Brockenshire.

 This workshop is an immersion into the AoC company which has been actively transferring historical combat styles to stage and film for over a decade.
 Members are trained in historical combat styles and learn how to make them safe and replicable for stage and screen.
 Our training and expertise has enhanced theatre, film and TV with authentic and realistic combat sequences all around the world.